bcurnow/magicband-reader/README.md

 # magicband-reader
 Reads Disney MagicBands via the rfid-reader library and integrates with rfid-security-svc for implementing authorizations.
+This is inspired by the [MagicBand reader from Foolish Mortal Builders](https://www.youtube.com/watch?v=HJ8CTLgmcSk&t=503s).

 # Running
 This package installs a entry point named `magicband-reader`